mariadb-corporation/MaxScale/Documentation/Tutorials/MySQL-Replication-Read-Write-Splitting-Tutorial.md

 servers=dbserv1, dbserv2, dbserv3
 ```

-The final step in the service sections is to add the username and password that will be used to populate the user data from the database cluster.
-There are two options for representing the password, either plain text or encrypted passwords may be used.
-In order to use encrypted passwords a set of keys must be generated that will be used by the encryption and decryption process.
-To generate the keys use the maxkeys command and pass the name of the secrets file in which the keys are stored.
+The final step in the service section is to add the username and password that will be used to populate the user data from the database cluster.
+There are two options for representing the password: either plain text or encrypted passwords.
+To use encrypted passwords, a set of keys for encryption/decryption must be generated.
+To generate the keys use the `maxkeys` command and pass the name of the secrets file containing the keys.

 ```
 maxkeys /var/lib/maxscale/.secrets

 ```

-Once the keys have been created the maxpasswd command can be used to generate the encrypted password.
+Once the keys have been created, use the maxpasswd command can be used to generate the encrypted password.

 ```
 maxpasswd plainpassword